dfinnis/SnowCrash/level02/Ressources/README.md

 >$ chmod 755 level02.pcap
 ```

-Install Wireshark, a network protocol analyzer that we will use to read the packets.
+Install Wireshark, a network protocol analyzer, and use it to read the packets from the pcap file.
 ```
 >$ brew install wireshark
 >$ tshark -o data.show_as_text:TRUE -T fields -e data.text -r level02.pcap